mdias/rs_asio/README.md

 - Will need a game reboot if ASIO settings are changed while the game is running (such as changing sample rate, sample type etc).
 - Some Focusrite devices have been reported to only output sound properly when using ASIO buffer sizes of 48, 96 or 192.
 You can use the custom buffer size setting on RS_ASIO.ini for this.
     - Changing your windows audio settings to use `2-channel, 24 bit, 48000 Hz (Studio Quality)` format [seems to help with achieving lower buffer sizes](https://github.com/mdias/rs_asio/issues/411).
+- [According to reports](https://github.com/mdias/rs_asio/issues?q=label%3A%22focusrite+asio+driver%22+), newer Focusrite driver releases (after 4.102.4) no longer include 32 bit ASIO drivers required by RS ASIO.
+You can work around this by using software like voicemeeter to reroute audio to the normal 64 bit drivers.
 - Some ESI ASIO drivers appear to get stuck when quitting Rocksmith, requiring unplugging the USB and plugging it again to be playable again.
 - Hardware hotplugging while the game is running won't be noticed by the game.
 - Game sometimes crash on exit with ASIO4ALL